wpsharks/comet-cache-kb/tutorials/13-migrating-quick-cache-pro-to-zencache-pro.md

 Yes.
 If you had Quick Cache Pro installed prior to installing ZenCache Pro, all of your Quick Cache Pro configuration options will be picked-up by ZenCache Pro automatically.

+### If I had plugins/themes that were customized to integrate with Quick Cache, will those customizations still work with ZenCache?

+Most likely, yes.
+We have build ZenCache to be backwards-compatible with Quick Cache so if you were using the Quick Cache API (`$GLOBALS['quick_cache']`), or using the `QUICK_CACHE_ALLOWED` constant, these will still work with ZenCache.

 ### What if I don't remember my account details for Quick Cache Pro?

 See **Step 1** above.
 You will need your username/password for [websharks-inc.com](http://www.websharks-inc.com/); i.e., the old site that was for Quick Cache Pro.
 If you lost those details, you can [recover them here](https://www.websharks-inc.com/wp-login.php?action=lostpassword).
 You should [log into the new site at ZenCache.com](https://zencache.com/wp-login.php) using the same credentials that you use at websharks-inc.com.